‘Personal data’ is essentially information from which an individual person can be identified.

 For legal reasons we may have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for up to seven years after they cease being customers– this is particularly for any paid for products or services.

 In some circumstances you can ask us to delete your data: see the “What are your rights?” section below for further information.

 We may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 We have put in place appropriate operational, technical and security measures to reduce the risk of your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-This includes use of encryption where relevant, for example in relation to financial information you may send through our iFollow service (if any) which will be encrypted for additional security.
+This includes use of encryption where relevant, for example in relation to financial information you provide through the Club iFollow service which is encrypted for additional security.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-If we have given you a password to access certain parts of the Site, you must keep the password safe and make sure you use a secure browser.
+If we have given you a password to access certain parts of the Online Facilities, you must keep the password safe and make sure you use a secure browser.